yichunzhao/docker-jdbc/README.md

 Setup Gui pgAdmin

-Linking the Postgres container to a new server
+Linking the Postgres container to a new server; it allows operations on the Database instead of command lines.

 ![image](https://user-images.githubusercontent.com/17804600/119435564-a7fb5d80-bd1a-11eb-924d-bb90ae279ec2.png)